-When help from the BSAR is required, the Victoria Police (usually the Search and Rescue Squad) telephone the PLOs in list order until contact is made with a PLO who is available for the search.
+When help from the BSAR is required, the Victoria Police (usually the Search and Rescue Squad) telephone the Police Liaison Officers (PLOs) in list order until contact is made with a PLO who is available for the search.
 That individual becomes the PLO and initiates the call-out.

 The PLO will arrange an FO and a deputy PLO.
 A call-out of members is then initiated by the PLO and deputy telephoning the Club Contacts of the BSAR member Clubs.
 The Club Contacts telephone their individual members.
 Details of members responding to the call are fed back to the PLO for the information of the FO and the Police.